IlCensore/Luminosity/README.md

-Luminosity
+Luminosity and Radiance
 ==========

-LyX version of Alicorn's Luminosity
+LyX version of Alicorn's Luminosity and Radiance